Humboldt-WI/blog/content/research/information_systems_1819/test.md

 	 src="/blog/img/seminar/HAN_img/han_sent.png">

 <br>

 * Then the whole network is run on sentence level with basically the same procedure as on word level, but now we focus on the sentence i.
-Of course, there is no embedding layer as we already get sentence vectors **s_i** from word level as input.
+Of course, there is no embedding layer as we already get sentence vectors **$s_{i}$** from word level as input.
 <br>

 ##### Sentence Encoder